updated on:

 Image credit: Convoy

 When trying to automate as many processes as possible, it is easy to forget that the cargo is not only measured in weight and volume.
-There are many requirements for transportation conditions that vary depending on the kind of freight.
-Some need a special temperature regimen, others — extra protected containers, and so on.
+Some freight requires temperature control, others need specific packaging, and some must pass strict compliance checks related to international trade.

-With a large amount of freight procurement software on the market, some companies make customized logistics solutions.
+With a large amount of freight procurement software on the market, some companies create customized logistics solution platforms that tailor operations to different industries.
 For instance, Shipsta, a freight procurement software, focuses on pharma, chemistry, and automotive industries.
 For clients who need something more specific, they would adapt their services for an additional fee.

 Shipsta logistics solution design